 The cost of support through Co-Teach ranges based on the number of real-time check-ins per month you would like with your Co-Teacher.
 Service can be as low as $39.99 one planning session to $40-$60 per week (billed monthly) in three-month subscription packages.
 You can cancel your membership at any time for any reason.

 How to pay for Co-Teach membership?

 Membership payments will be charged to a credit card on a one-time or recurring basis.
 If parents accomplish their goals or if they find Co-Teach to no longer be necessary for any reason, they can simply cancel the subscription.

 How long until families are matched to a Co-Teacher?

 We aim to match families with a Co-Teacher as quickly as possible!
 This could take a few hours or a few days, depending on CoTeacher availability.
 Your subscription period starts when you are matched with a CoTeacher.

 Co-Teaching Support can be messaging, live chat sessions, live phone sessions, and live video sessions.

 Parents will have a dedicated private and secure chat to communicate with their Co-Teacher.
-The chat is available 24/7.
-From any internet-connected device, wherever you are, you can write or use the walkie-talkie feature to share information about yourself, what is going on with you and/or your student, ask questions, discuss specific learning challenges or misconceptions or any other issues.
-Parents can post videos of their learners’ work, post pictures of specific errors being made, upload writing samples, etc. The Co-Teacher will reply by voice or text messages with feedback, insights, and guidance about the issues that hold parents back and prepare them to move their learners forward.
+The chat is available 24/7 from any internet-connected device, wherever you are.
+You can write what is going on with you and/or your learner, ask questions, discuss specific learning challenges or misconceptions or any other issues.
+The Co-Teacher will reply back with feedback, insights, and guidance about the issues that hold parents back and prepare them to move their learners forward.
 This ongoing one-on-one dialog is the basis of the work with the Co-Teacher.
-Parents also have the ability to schedule a video session, video conferencing, or conference call with a Co-Teacher.
+Parents also have the ability to schedule a video session or conference call with their Co-Teacher.